-Symphony encrypts its messages end-to-end, an approach demanded by sophisticated, security-sensitive institutions, especially in financial services.
+Symphony encrypts all messages end-to-end which is an approach demanded by sophisticated, security-sensitive institutions, especially those in financial services.

-Learn more about Symphony's security practices in our blog.
+Learn more about Symphony's security practices on our website.